 What is the Messier List?

 In 1705, English astronomer Edmond Halley calculated that the bright comet that now bears his name would return around 1758 — and astronomers scrambled to be the first to spot it.
 At the time, Charles Messier was a junior astronomer working at the Marine Observatory at the Hotel de Cluny in Paris.
 In mid-1757, he began searching for the comet in the areas of the sky most likely to contain it.
-When still far from the sun, comets appear as dim, fuzzy objects that move through the distant fixed stars from night to night.
+When still far from the sun, comets appear as dim, fuzzy objects that move rapidly across the distant fixed stars from night to night.

 On Jan.
 21, 1759, Messier finally found Halley's Comet — but he was scooped by a German astronomer who had glimpsed the object a few weeks beforehand.